 - Conduct periodic self-audits of contribution procedures

-Fidelity bonds held by plan administrators have been experiencing increased examination to safeguard plan assets against fraud and mismanagement.
 Fee transparency has become a critical focus area for auditors and regulators.
+Common problems include:

 - Inadequate disclosure of investment management fees